 Summary and conclusions

-- This bias can affect people in their everyday life, albeit in a less dramatic form.
-You can mitigate its influence by increasing the distance between yourself and the authority figure, by convincing yourself that the authority figure is illegitimate, and by reducing the distance between yourself and the victims of your actions.
+- The authority bias can affect people in various ways in their everyday life, and you can mitigate its influence by using various debiasing techniques, such as increasing the distance between yourself and the authority figure, or by convincing yourself that the authority figure’s authority is illegitimate or irrelevant in some way.

-If you found this experiment interesting, and want to learn more about the authority bias and its implications, take a look at Milgram’s highly-praised book “Obedience to Authority: An Experimental View“.
+If you found this concept interesting, and want to learn more about the authority bias and its implications, take a look at Milgram’s highly praised book “Obedience to Authority“.